NVIDIA-AI-IOT/jetbot_mini/docs/board_design/A00/A00_design_justification.md

 * Screw terminals face inward as I initially thought the chassis design would have the battery underneath the baseboard, so having the terminals face inward would allow for easier connection.
 * Power logic was placed as close as possible to the power button.
 * The motor headers are on the bottom of the baseboard as I initially thought the chassis design would have the motors underneath the baseboard, so this placement would allow for easier connection.
+* A way to improve on this design might be to move the headers underneath the Jetson Nano module like with the B01 Dev Kit.